Learn about this microsurgery procedure that can restore your fertility after a vasectomy.

 The decision to perform a vasovasostomy versus a vasoepididymostomy depends on whether sperm are seen when fluid from the vas deferens is analyzed at the time of surgery.

-You probably won't know ahead of time which procedure is needed.
+It is not possible to know ahead of time which procedure is needed.
 In most cases, the surgeon decides during the operation which technique will work best.
 Sometimes a combination of the two surgical techniques is needed — a vasovasostomy on one side and a vasoepididymostomy on the other.
 The longer it has been since your vasectomy, the more likely you are to need a vasoepididymostomy on one or both sides.

 During surgery, your doctor will make a small cut (incision) on your scrotum.
 This will expose the tube that carries sperm (vas deferens) and release it from surrounding tissues.

 Next, the doctor will cut open the vas deferens and examine the fluid inside.
-When sperm are present in the fluid, the ends of the vas deferens can be connected to re-establish the passageway for sperm.
+When sperm are present in the fluid, the ends of the vas deferens can be connected to reestablish the passageway for sperm.

 If the fluid contains no sperm, scar tissue may be blocking sperm flow.
 In this case, your doctor may choose to perform a vasoepididymostomy.

-Robot-assisted surgery has been used for vasectomy reversal, but usually is required only in select cases.
+Robot-assisted surgery has been used for vasectomy reversal but usually is required only in select cases.

 You may be sore for several days.
-If your doctor places bandages over the incisions after your surgery, ask when it's OK to take them off.
+If your doctor places bandages over the incision after your surgery, ask when it's OK to take them off.
 Any stitches should dissolve in seven to 10 days.